– The Hyundai Ioniq electric made its India debut at the 2018 Auto Expo.

-Upon its launch in India, the Hyundai Ioniq hybrid will take on the Toyota Prius.
+Upon its launch in India, the Hyundai Ioniq electric sedan will lock horns against the Toyota Prius.

 – Apple CarPlay and Android Auto